-The Shoes From Dear Frances' New Collection That Just Might Be Forever Staples
+Dear Frances’ New Collection Has The Shoes That Just Might Be Your Forever Staples

-If Cinderella found her glass shoe on the palace doorsteps, I found mine within Dear Frances' Pre-Spring Summer 2023 Collection.
-I discovered the brand in 2017 when celebrities were first spotted in its colorful mules and pearl-embellished slides.
-Since then the luxury footwear brand has grown a long list of celeb followers — from stars like Emily Ratajkowski, Selena Gomez, and the Hadid sisters to influencers like Elsa Hosk and Chiara Ferragni — and it's no wonder.
-It's prized for its high-quality craftsmanship (each piece is handmade in Italy), and timeless styles.
-Plus, Dear Frances works hand-in-hand with its team of artisan shoemakers utilizing sustainable materials like apple leather and eco-vegan processes.
+If Cinderella found her glass shoe on the palace steps, I found mine within Dear Frances' Pre-Spring Summer 2023 Collection.
+I first discovered the brand in 2017 when celebrities were first spotted in its colorful mules and pearl-embellished slides.
+Since then, I've consistently been in awe of the classic yet modern designs, and it's safe to say I'm not alone.
+The luxury footwear brand has grown a long list of celeb followers — from stars like Emily Ratajkowski, Selena Gomez, and the Hadid sisters to influencers like Elsa Hosk and Chiara Ferragni — and it's no wonder.
+Dear Frances is prized for its timeless styles and high-quality craftsmanship (each piece is handmade in Italy).
+The brand works hand-in-hand with its team of artisan shoemakers utilizing sustainable materials like apple leather and eco-vegan processes, which makes the investment in the shoes even more worth it.
 Instead of trendy fast-fashion buys, Dear Frances goes for luxury pieces that'll become a forever staple in your wardrobe.

 Advertisement